News Release (March 2013)

-From March 14th to 16th, 2012 sixty seven international school heads of schools, principals, curriculum directors and teachers met at the International School of Manila and engaged in a professional conversation on how we might build the capacity of our respective schools to serve a more learning diverse community.
-This was the fifth Next Frontier Professional Conversation.
-Previous conversations have been held at the International School of Brussels, the EARCOS Spring Heads meetings and the ACAMIS Conference in Nanjing.
+From March 14-16, 2013 ninety four international school heads, board members, principals, curriculum directors, special educators and classroom teachers met at the American International School of Johannesburg in South Africa and engaged in a professional conversation on how we might build the capacity of our respective schools to serve a more learning diverse population.

 The Next Frontier Initiative believes that: